openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	ofTriangle(500, 250, 550, 50, 600, 150);
 	ofLine(700, 250, 700, 350);

-Here, we've redraw our same shapes but without the fill and shifted down 200 pixels on the screen.
-Much like `ofSetColor`, `ofFill` tells openFrameworks that it should be ready to draw filled shapes until it sees `ofNoFill`.
-(And `ofNoFill` says to draw outlines until the next `ofFill`.)
+We've redrawn our same shapes but without the fill.
+We have also moved all of the shapes 200 pixels down on the screen.
+Much like `ofSetColor()`, `ofFill()` tells openFrameworks that it should be ready to draw filled shapes until it sees an instance of `ofNoFill()`.
+Inversely, `ofNoFill()` says to draw outlines until the next `ofFill()`.

 **[Note: mention why ofLine is lighter than full white]**

-And if you want to control the thickness of the outlines (or the straight lines drawn with `ofLine`), you can use [`ofSetLineWidth`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofSetLineWidth "ofSetLineWidth Documentation Page").
-Again, like `ofSetColor`, `ofSetLineWidth` will effect all lines drawn until the thickness is changed again.
-Add the following lines to your `draw` function:
+If you want to control the thickness of the outlines, or the straight lines drawn with `ofLine`, you can use [`ofSetLineWidth()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofSetLineWidth "ofSetLineWidth Documentation Page").
+Again, like `ofSetColor()`, `ofSetLineWidth()` will effect all lines drawn until the thickness is changed again.
+Add the following lines to your `draw()` function:

 	// Code omitted for clarity ...